Call for Submissions: Toward an Ecological Civilization

 We are looking for themes of human rights, environmental stewardship, decolonization, racial equity, food justice, economic fairness, localization, and well-being and caretaking.

 All of the stories we seek will be examples of excellent journalism and storytelling: stories that have compelling characters, are well-researched, and demonstrate struggle and resolution.
 Hurry and send your pitches to [email protected] by Oct.
-16. After that, you can continue to send them to [email protected]
+16. After that, you can continue to send them to [email protected].

 |